mmatheuspalma/trio-bike-challenge/README.md

 #### Notes

+##### Commits
+I was working with separated repositories, that's why the git history is without the correct commits, commonly I work with the Git Flow patterns e.g ( feat(booking-calendar): Adding custom theme for booking calendar )

+##### Tests

 My intention was to add some tests for the application, but unfortunatelly I didn't had time enought due some personal issues.

 I would like to have the opportunity to write the Unit, E2e and API tests if possible.